Painful Memories

 It would be relatively ineffective to perform identical treatments and care plans for every patient or condition.
 Alleviating shoulder impingement symptoms will occur faster than resolving neurogenic claudication secondary to spinal stenosis.
 Set realistic short-term goals with each specific patient’s needs in mind.
 Often, it is better to under-promise and over-deliver.

 Evidence-based chiropractors pride themselves on being exceptional physical medicine providers but are often not experienced in managing the brain-based learning component.
-Improving the patient's experience with quick pain relief, a reassurance of a favorable prognosis, and creating positive memories about a potentially uncomfortable situation are keys to exceptional outcomes and high patient satisfaction scores.
+Improving the patient's experience with quick pain relief, reassurance of a favorable prognosis, and creating positive memories about a potentially uncomfortable situation are keys to exceptional outcomes and high patient satisfaction scores.

 If you want to see how ChiroUp allows you to do all of these things in one easy-to-use system, we offer a free 14-day trial that includes access to all of our online resources, plus a training call for you and your staff so that you can be certain that ChiroUp is the right fit for you.

-Thank you Dynamic Disc Designs for providing the disc model used in this week’s blog.
+Thank you, Dynamic Disc Designs, for providing the disc model used in this week’s blog.